If you’re new to UBC

 If your plans change

-If your travel plans change, request an adjustment of your iMED coverage period.
-Once you know your new arrival date, submit an iMED date change request online through DCIS website before December 31, 2021.
+If your travel plans change, request an adjustment of your iMED coverage period as soon as possible by contacting DCIS to inform them that you will come to Canada at a later date.
+Once you know your new arrival date, submit an Arrival Date Confirmation / Coverage Dates Change Form by email.
+If you started your program in Winter Session 2020 to Summer Session 2021, you must do this before July 21, 2022.
 You will then receive a new iMED card with your new coverage period.

 Before you travel, check whether you have valid BC Medical Services Plan (MSP) coverage.

 If you've been outside of Canada for six months or less

 If you have been outside of Canada for less than six months and you did not cancel your MSP, ensure your MSP coverage has not expired.
 You should be able to be covered under MSP, however you must contact BC MSP to confirm.
 You may be asked to pay MSP fees for the time you were covered.

 If you've been outside of Canada for more than six months

 If you have been outside of Canada for more than six months, contact BC MSP to confirm your eligibility for coverage.
 If you can still be covered under MSP, no further action is required until your MSP expires.
 You may be asked to pay MSP fees for the time you were covered.

 Before you travel to Canada, you will need to get private health insurance, such as the Global Campus Health Plan, to cover the three-month MSP waiting period.
 Make sure the private health plan you choose has adequate coverage as some private health insurance companies are no longer covering COVID-19 testing and treatment.